gvlproject/gvl.ansible.filesystem/README.md

 Variables
 ---------
 ##### Optional variables #####
-Note that some of these variables should match equaly named ones from the [GVL playbook][gvlpb].
+Note that some of these variables should match equally named ones from the [GVL playbook][gvlpb].

  - `galaxyFS_base_dir`: (default: `/mnt/galaxy`) the base path under which the